Ronan-G3/Ronan-G3/README.md

 My skillset is derived from a unique background of programming, UI/UX design, and music.
 Drawing from my background as a songwriter, recording artist, and performer, I've cultivated a unique perspective on creativity that informs my approach to problem-solving and coding.

-Currently, I'm a Master's student in Computer Science at University College Dublin, where I balance technical acumen, problem-solving, and effective teamwork.
-With a focus on Python and frontend development, I'm always on the lookout for challenging projects that deepen my understanding of coding, design, and creative thinking.

 ## 👨‍💻 Passion for Programming

-As a programmer, I'm continuously seeking to deepen my understanding of various aspects of the tech stack.
+I'm continuously seeking to deepen my understanding of various aspects of the tech stack.
 I am always up for challenges that push my limits, instigating me to come up with robust, efficient solutions.
-My goal is to craft software that doesn't just function effectively but also resonates with the users at an aesthetic and experiential level.
+My goal is to craft software that resonates with the users at an experiential level.

 ## 🎓 My Education

 - Masters in Computer Science from University College Dublin (2022 - Present) (Due for completion in December 2023)
 - Bachelor of Arts in Music & Philosophy (Hons) from University College Dublin (2018 - 2021)
+- Associates Degree in Graphic Design

 ## 🛠️ Technologies & Tools